Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Launch/Start - When I launch Uranium Fever after finishing the installation process, it launches un-modded Fallout: New Vegas.
 How do I fix it?**
   - Re-run the Uranium Fever Wabbajack installer, it will fix repair any incorrect filepaths.
+  - Ensure the game is not being launched from the launcher.

 - **Leaning - Is there a way to toggle leaning?**
   - Yes.
 Activate the `Keybinds - F Activates, Q & E Lean` mod in the `Optional - Settings` separator.